hashicorp/terraform-website/content/source/docs/enterprise/private/capacity.html.md

 stalls.

-This resource is harder to predict than memory or CPU usage because it varies per Terraform module, but in general we suggest 35 IOPS per concurrent terraform run.
+This resource is harder to predict than memory or CPU usage because it varies per Terraform module, but in general we suggest 35 IOPS per concurrent Terraform run.
 So if an instance is configured for 20 concurrent runs, the disk should have 700 IOPS allocated.
 For reference, on AWS, an EBS volume with an allocated size of 250 GB comes with a steady state of 750 IOPS.